degdigital/Deg.SharePointApps.Utilities/README.md

 * IsCurrentUserMember

-    This service checks whether the current (logged) user is member of a SharePoint group, and invokes a callback function with a JavaScript Object with two properties: `{ Success: boolean, Message: string}` as a paramter, indicating whether the operation was successful, and further information about the error in case it failed.
+    This service checks whether the current (logged) user is member of a SharePoint group, and invokes a callback function with a JSON Object with two properties: `{ Success: boolean, Message: string}` as a paramter, indicating whether the operation was successful, and further information about the error in case it failed.

     ```js
     spService.Groups.IsCurrentUserMember('FUSE Picture Gallery Admins',